cropgeeks/hpc-help/system-overview.rst

 You can monitor the current state of the cluster at https://ganglia.cropdiversity.ac.uk

 .. note::
-  All the machines listed below are connected together over a super-fast 25-gigabit fibre optic network.
+  Everything listed below is connected together over a super-fast 25-gigabit fibre optic network.

 Compute cluster
 ---------------